 How Older Adults Can Benefit from More Protein

 By the time you reach your 60s, you’ll have lost a significant amount of muscle mass compared to when you were 20.
-Not only do you lose muscle mass throughout life, once you enter late middle age, your body becomes more resistant to building new muscle, a phenomenon called anabolic resistance.
+Not only do you lose muscle mass throughout life, once you enter late middle age, but your body also becomes more resistant to building new muscle, a phenomenon called anabolic resistance.
 In fact, you lose between 0.5% and 2.0% of your muscle mass each year after the age of 50.
 This loss consists of a loss of muscle fiber number and size.
 Research suggests that anabolic resistance may be partially overcome by eating a diet higher in protein and with high-intensity strength training.

 The Power of Leucine

-One amino acid called leucine, one of the branched-chain amino acids, seems to “set the stage” for muscle protein synthesis and getting more of it may help older people preserve muscle mass with age and avoid sarcopenia, the age-related loss of muscle tissue that ultimately leads to frailty.
+One amino acid called leucine, one of the branched-chain amino acids seems to “set the stage” for muscle protein synthesis and getting more of it may help older people preserve muscle mass with age and avoid sarcopenia, the age-related loss of muscle tissue that ultimately leads to frailty.
 Leucine is the signal, in conjunction with other branch-chain amino acids, that turns on the most important pathway for muscle protein synthesis called the mTOR pathway.

-So, getting protein from sources that are high in leucine, mostly meat and dairy, may be most beneficial for preventing sarcopenia.
+So, getting protein from sources that are high in leucine, mostly meat, and dairy, may be most beneficial for preventing sarcopenia.
 You can still get your protein from plant-based sources, but you’ll have to plan carefully and eat more total protein from a variety of protein-rich plant foods.
 Soybeans, nuts, and seeds are good sources of leucine.

 Other Factors that Help Preserve Muscle Tissue